nhsx/skunkworks-data-lens/Semantic/README.md

 # DataLens-Semantic

-Project for document vectorisation and semantic querying of NHSx datasets
+Project for document vectorisation and semantic querying of NHSX datasets

 ## Requirements